python-atx/reveal.js/labs/03/labs.md

 # Assignment #1:
-Write a script to continously ask the current user to enter a series of numbers.
+Write a script to continuously ask the current user to enter a series of numbers.
 The script should stop asking when the user enter 'done'.
 Once done, print out all the numbers that was entered.
 Also, print out the largest and smallest number, as well as the sum of all the numbers.

 # Assignment #2:
-Write a script to continously ask the user to enter his or her favoriate restaurants's names, and his/her own rating from 1 to 10.
+Write a script to continuously ask the user to enter his or her favoriate restaurants's names, and his/her own rating from 1 to 10.
 Once the user enter 'done', print out the following:
 - The most favorite restaurant.